dinesh-k-natarajan/autoregressive-conv-rnn/README.md

 ### 2.2.
 Multi-step prediction

-Comparison of DTW loss values for 3-, 5- and 7-step TS predictions of the two models.
+Comparison of Dynamic Time Warping (DTW) loss values for 3-, 5- and 7-step TS predictions of the two models.

 The DTW computation was implemented using [dtaidistance](https://dtaidistance.readthedocs.io/en/latest/) Python package.
 Some clarity is needed regarding the correct computation of DTW loss:
   * Is DTW loss computed between the entire target TS and predicted TS for the test set (shape = n_data x n_output)?
   * Is DTW loss computed between each sample of the target TS and predicted TS for the test set and then divided by n_samples?

 The current implementation follows the latter method leading to very low DTW values in comparison to the values reported in the paper.
 A correct DTW computation is required here.

 Table 3.
-Multi-step prediction on Temperature Dataset
+DTW Loss for Multi-step prediction on Temperature Dataset

 | Model Name         |   3-step            |   5-step          |   7-step          |
 |:------------------:|:-------------------:|:-----------------:|:-----------------:|